SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Different aviation risk management attitudes stress different areas of performance.
 Prescriptive programs stress compliance performance.
 Performing programs stress operational and organization-specific performance.

-While I think all safety managers would agree that finding a balance between different aspects of an aviation SMS' performance, actual practice often proves much different.
+While all safety managers would agree that finding a balance between different aspects of an aviation SMS' performance, actual practice often proves much different.
 Finding more of a balance can be helped by focusing on the following 3 aspects of safety performance:

 Safety Performance Monitoring Workflow for Aviation SMS